-The computer motherboard also knows as the printed circuit board is the foundation of a computer that allocates power and allows communication to and between the CPU, RAM, and all other computer hardware components.
+The computer motherboard also known as the printed circuit board is the foundation of a computer that allocates power and allows communication to and between the CPU, RAM, and all other computer hardware components.
 There are multiple types of motherboards, designed to work with specific types of processors and memory.
-And almost every major component (such as CPU, Memory, expansion slots and more) that crucial for the functioning of the computer is attached to the motherboard.
-In this post, you will learn What is a motherboard, the different parts of computer motherboard and its function explained one by one.
+Almost every major component (such as CPU, Memory, expansion slots, and more) that is crucial for the functioning of the computer is attached to the motherboard.
+In this post, you will learn What is a motherboard, the different parts of a motherboard and their functions explained one by one.

 Which is the most important component of a computer system?